 From the Dioscorus archive was selected a dataset specially tailored for the task of Writer Identification, see GRK-Papyri

-An extension of GRK-Papyri from 50 to 120 papyri was segmented into rows to form the Papy-Row dataset and presented during the PatReCH workshop in ICPR 2020, see here.
-Forthcoming publication in the workshop proceedings.
+GRK-Papyri_120 is an extension of GRK-Papyri from 50 to 120 images of papyri.
+It was segmented into rows to form the Papy-Row dataset (accessible here) and presented during the PatReCH workshop in ICPR 2020, see here.

 GRK-Papyri_97 is a selection of GRK-Papyri_120 to count only 19 writers (97 images) is a study currently submitted to ICDAR 2023.

 GRK-Papyri and Papy-Row are the basis or the following publications:

 - Nasir S., Siddiqi I., Moetesum M. (2021) "Writer Characterization from Handwriting on Papyri Using Multi-step Feature Learning".
 In: Barney Smith E.H., Pal U. (eds) Document Analysis and Recognition – ICDAR 2021 Workshops.
 ICDAR 2021.
 Lecture Notes in Computer Science, vol 12916.
 Access here.